dancamper/json2ecl/README.md

 The resulting ECL definitions are returned via standard out, suitable for piping or copying and pasting into your favorite IDE.

+JSON data types are mapped to their equivalent ECL data types.
+In the event that the same JSON key references multiple types (the most common being a field that is occassionally null), json2ecl will choose an ECL data type that can read both.

 JSON data can be supplied as one or more files or via standard input.

 Multiple files, if provided, are parsed as if they should have the same record structure.